About USC Gould

 LLM-JD Transfer Program

-Students enrolled in the LLM in International Business and Economic Law degree are not eligible to apply to the LLM-JD Transfer Program at USC Gould.
+Students enrolled in the LLM in International Business and Economic Law degree are eligible to apply to the LLM-JD Transfer Program at USC Gould.
 For more information on the LLM-JD Transfer Program, please visit this link.